Vantage celebrates its 40th anniversary this year!

 Toast Goritsky discoveries

-This afternoon, back on board, try your hand at Russian specialties during a cooking lesson, followed by vodka and tea with pie and a blini tasting.
+Back on board, try your hand at Russian specialties during a cooking lesson, followed by vodka and tea with pie and a blini tasting.
 These traditional pancakes are usually made with buckwheat flour and garnished with sour cream, butter, or caviar.
 Later, enjoy a cocktail reception before dinner on board.

 Lake Onega & Kizhi Island